Colwiz: Groups

 The colwiz Web interface provides users with a free platform to collaborate on research projects and events in Groups.
 Each Group has its own web page with integrated shared features, including: Library, Drive, as well as a discussion panel.
 Besides collaborating and communicating with fellow researchers, users can also access their colwiz Library online with the same functionalities as in the Desktop application.

 Web Importer

-The colwiz Bookmarklet for web browsers provides a shortcut for importing publications to the Library; users can import references to their colwiz Library directly from their internet browser.
-The colwiz Bookmarklet is compatible with all common web browsers (including Apple Safari, Google Chrome, Microsoft Internet Explorer and Mozilla Firefox).
+The colwiz Bookmarklet for web browsers provides a shortcut for importing publications to the Library; users can import references to their colwiz Library directly from their web browsers.
+The colwiz Bookmarklet is compatible with Apple Safari, Google Chrome, Microsoft Internet Explorer and Mozilla Firefox.

 Citation Plugin for Word Processors

 The colwiz Desktop Application offers built-in support for citation plugins for Word processors.
 Users can insert citations in more than 6000 styles and generate bibliographies with a single click.
 The citation plugin is supported for Microsoft Word (2003, 2007, 2010, 2013, 2016), Neo Office (3.x), Open Office (3.x), Libre Office (3.x) and Star Office (9.x).
-Additionally colwiz also supports citation in LaTeX.
+Additionally, colwiz also supports citation in LaTeX.